Showing posts with label One Church Town. Show all posts

 The story ...

-Sixth grade was the year that I felt most secure as a person within society.
-The school had a sort of code or ethos that I understood and the teachers did a pretty good job of controlling the environment and behavior according to the stated and unstated code.
-The principal was the enforcer.
+Sixth grade was the year that I felt most secure.
+The school had a sort of code/ethos that I understood.
+The teachers did a pretty good job of controlling it.
+The environment and behavior fit the stated and unstated code.
+The principal enforced the rules.

-Most sixth graders knew that they better guard themselves from the hurt inflicted by other "Selfs" or they'd suffer - If they didn't learn it by sixth grade then they certainly learned it when they moved on to middle school.
-It's an easier road to think and act like the group - do groupthink.
-For me, academics came easy and I was able to work in an around the rules to safely be the unique person I was - our class was the oldest and most capable within the whole school - we had it made in sixth grade.
+Most sixth graders knew that they better guard themselves from the hurt inflicted by other "Selfs" or they'd suffer - If they didn't learn how by sixth grade then they certainly learned it when they moved on to middle school.
+It's easier when you think and act like the group - do groupthink.
+For me, academics came easy and I was able to work in an around the rules to safely be more like the "true" me - our class was the oldest and most capable within the whole school - we were sixth graders.

 The building that was once my sixth grade home

-There are so many questions that I had when growing up that I assumed that my parents, teachers, or pastor could answer - if I could just sit still and learn For me, disillusionment began in Junior High School.
+There were so many questions that I assumed that my parents, teachers, or pastor could answer - if I could just ask, sit still and learn For me, disillusionment began in Junior High School.
 They didn't have all the answers and I felt on my own.

 Just for today ...